Trent-Fellbootman/dev000/docs/programming-languages/overview.md

 Notice that programming languages are sometimes defined in a more liberal way, counting in assembly languages as well;
 in this module, however, we define "programming language" to include only modern, "human-oriented" programming languages such as C/C++, Python, Rust, Java, JavaScript, etc.;
-we do not include languages that are not meant for use by humans (except in very few special cases), such as assembly languages and binary machine codes.
+we do not include languages that are not meant for use by humans, such as assembly languages and binary machine codes.

-Recall from the previous module that the lowest level (closest to hardware) abstraction of a computer is and Instruction Set Architecture (ISA), but programming with ISAs is very unintuitive for humans.
+Recall from the previous module that the lowest level (closest to hardware) abstraction of a computer is an Instruction Set Architecture (ISA), but programming with ISAs is very unintuitive for humans.
-As a result, people decided to build higher-level abstractions that are easier to understand for humans;
+As a result, people decided to build higher-level abstractions that are easier to understand and use;
 this is exactly what programming languages are for.

 Since programming languages are high-level abstractions designed to be human-friendly,